Hkam Hkai Hpa of Hsenwi: Relations with Ava

 Hkam Hkai Hpa came to power during a period of significant geopolitical turmoil in the Shan states.
 The Irrawaddy valley-based Kingdom of Ava (present day central Myanmar) had recently expanded into the Shan Hills.
 By his accession in 1407/08, the Burmese-speaking kingdom had reached Hsenwi's border, having recently conquered Onbaung Hsipaw (1404/05), Yatsauk and Nyaungshwe (1405/06), and Bhamo and Mohnyin (1406).
 Meanwhile, China, which considered the Shan states its tributaries, was focused on a major rebellion in Đại Việt (present-day northern Vietnam), and had done little to stop Ava's expansion.
 Though the Ming court warned Ava in 1406 to cease its "aggression" in the Shan states, in reality, it actually withdrew troops from Yunnan to support the Đại Việt campaign the same year.

-Hsenwi's relations with Ava deteriorated to open hostilities by 1409 when Ava made two incursions into Hsenwi territory.
+According to the Hsenwi Yazawin chronicle, relations with Ava deteriorated to open hostilities by 1409 when Ava made two incursions into Hsenwi territory.
 (Note: The hostilities may have started as early as 1408.